Michie, Tennessee: Geography

 Michie is located at (35.054533, -88.431452).
 The town is concentrated around the intersection of State Route 22 and State Route 224, just north of the Tennessee-Mississippi state line.
 State Route 57 traverses the northern part of Michie, connecting the town with Pickwick Lake to the east.
 Shiloh National Military Park, where the Battle of Shiloh took place during the Civil War, lies along TN 22 to the north.

 According to the United States Census Bureau, the town has a total area of 5.6 sqmi, all land.

+Communities

+Though some are not formerly incorporated into Michie, many communities identify with Michie due to their relations with commerce, entertainment and education.
+Some communities include: